Board Members: Michael Friedman

 Appointed by the Treasurer

-Dr. Michael Friedman is Chief Executive Officer of City of Hope, a cancer research and treatment institution dedicated to innovation in basic and clinical biomedical research and delivery of compassionate, world-class patient care.
-Dr. Friedman was formerly senior vice president of research and development, medical and public policy, for Pharmacia Corporation.
-In addition, he served as chief medical officer for biomedical preparedness at the Pharmaceutical Research and Manufacturers of America following the events of September 11, 2001.
-Dr. Friedman had previously served as FDA Deputy Commissioner and was later tapped by the Clinton administration to serve as acting commissioner of the agency.
-He helped to streamline the FDA’s review and approval process and provided oversight of evaluations for drugs, biologics, medical devices and food ingredients.
+Dr. Michael A. Friedman in 2014 completed a decade of service as the Chief Executive Officer and Director, Comprehensive Cancer Center, Irell & Manella Cancer Center’s Distinguished Chair of City of Hope, a cancer research and treatment institution dedicated to innovation in basic and clinical biomedical research and delivery of exceptional patient care.
+Before this he was a senior vice president of research and development at Pharmacia Corporation.
+Following the events of September 11, 2001, he simultaneously served as chief medical officer for biomedical preparedness at the Pharmaceutical Research and Manufacturers of America.
+Dr. Friedman previously served as the U.S. Food and Drug Administration (FDA) Deputy Commissioner and was then tapped by the Clinton administration to serve as acting commissioner of the FDA.
+He helped to streamline the FDA’s review and approval process and protect the nation’s food and drug supply.

-In 1983, Dr. Friedman was chief of the Clinical Investigations Branch of the Division of Cancer Treatment at the National Cancer Institute, and went on to become associate director of the Division’s Cancer Therapy Evaluation Program.
-Before joining the NCI, Dr. Friedman spent nearly a decade at the University of California at San Francisco, serving as associate professor of medicine, eventually becoming interim director of the Cancer Research Institute.
+In 1983, Dr. Friedman joined the Division of Cancer Treatment at the National Cancer Institute, and went on to become the associate director of the Cancer Therapy Evaluation Program.
+Before joining the NCI, he spent nearly a decade at the University of California at San Francisco, as an associate professor of medicine directing the Cancer Research Institute.
+He joined the U.S. Public Health Service in 1970, ultimately attaining the rank of Rear Admiral and has served as an active duty and now reserve officer.
+He has received a number of commendations, including the Surgeon General’s Medallion, the FDA Commissioner’s Special Citation and the PHS Distinguished Service Medal.

-Dr. Friedman has received numerous commendations, including the Surgeon General’s Medallion in 1999.
-He received his Bachelor of Arts degree, magna cum laude, from Tulane University and a Doctorate in Medicine from the University of Texas.
+Dr. Friedman received his Bachelor of Arts degree, magna cum laude, from Tulane University and a Doctorate in Medicine from the University of Texas.
 He completed postdoctoral training at Stanford University and the National Cancer Institute, and is board certified in Internal Medicine and Medical Oncology.